Aidan Michael Hollis, PhD

 The Health Impact Fund is a proposed mechanism to support innovation and access to medicines for people in low- and lower middle-income countries.
 The Fund's development is being advanced through the US-base NGO Incentives for Global Health, of which I am President.

-The Green Impact Fund for Technology is a new proposal exploring the opportunities to support transfer to developing countries of low-carbon technologies.
+The Green Impact Fund for Transformation is a new proposal exploring the opportunities to support transfer to developing countries of low-carbon technologies.

 - Fellow, Global Justice Program, Yale University.
 2021